ember-learn/cli-guides/guides/appendix/common-issues.md

 ### Watched Files

-The way Vagrant syncs directories between your desktop and vm may prevent file watching from working correctly.
+The way Vagrant syncs directories between your desktop and VM may prevent file watching from working correctly.
 This will prevent rebuilds and live reloads from working correctly.
-There are several work arounds:
+There are several workarounds:

 1. Watch for changes by polling the file system via: `ember serve --watcher polling`.
 2. Use [nfs for synced folders](https://docs.vagrantup.com/v2/synced-folders/nfs.html).